HEIGE-PCloud/HEIGE-PCloud.github.io/content/posts/BAM/BAM-0/What-is-Beyond-A-Level-Mathematics-Project.md

 ### Privacy

-The entire site only has one cookie. `__cfuid` Required by Cloudflare to provide CDN and protection for the site.
+The entire site only has one cookie. `__cfduid` Required by Cloudflare to provide CDN and protection for the site (Will be removed soon).
 No tracker, no ads.
 The downside is I do not have any stats about how many views of this webpage.

 ### Safety